dzfrias/arena.nvim/README.md

 `arena.nvim` is a [frecency](https://en.wikipedia.org/wiki/Frecency)-based
 buffer switcher that allows you to hop between files _as fast as you can think_!
-It sorts your buffers both by their recency of use, as well as their overall usage!
+It sorts your buffers using two metrics: frequency and recency!

 If you're tired of: